mary-h-dev/gilanjan-django-api/README.md

 # GilanJan Backend

 This is the backend of the **GilanJan** project, built with Django and Django REST Framework.
-It powers a real estate platform for listing and booking properties across Gilan province.
+It powers a Short-term rental platform for tourists and locals in Gilan province.
 The backend handles user authentication, real-time messaging, property management, and API endpoints consumed by the Next.js frontend.

 ---